hashicorp/terraform-provider-consul/docs/resources/acl_role.md

 - `namespace` (String) The namespace to create the role within.
 - `node_identities` (Block List) The list of node identities that should be applied to the role. (see [below for nested schema](#nestedblock--node_identities))
 - `partition` (String) The partition the ACL role is associated with.
 - `policies` (Set of String) The list of policies that should be applied to the role.
+Both the policy ID or its name can be used.
 - `service_identities` (Block Set) The list of service identities that should be applied to the role. (see [below for nested schema](#nestedblock--service_identities))
 - `templated_policies` (Block List) The list of templated policies that should be applied to the token. (see [below for nested schema](#nestedblock--templated_policies))